Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 **Theorem 1 (Hallucination Threshold).**
 **Let $R_T$ be the rate at which information about topic $T$ is requested.
 If $R_T > C_T$, hallucinations are unavoidable regardless of decoding strategy.**

 This is the information-theoretic impossibility result: you cannot reliably transmit beyond capacity.
-Theorem 1 is an equivalence—a direct application of Shannon's noisy channel coding theorem (1948) to the LLM-as-channel setting.
+Theorem 1 is an equivalence—a direct application of Shannon's noisy channel coding theorem (Shannon, 1948) to the LLM-as-channel setting.
 The result was inevitable once the correspondence between inference and channel coding was recognized; we formalize it here as the foundational limit of truthful generation.

 ---